-The distribution amount payable to unitholders as at the reporting date is recognised separately in the statement of financial position when unitholders are presently entitled to the distributable income.
+The distribution amount payable to unitholders as at the end of each reporting period is recognised separately in the statement of financial position when unitholders are presently entitled to the distributable income.

-(o) Applications and redemptions
+(p) Applications and redemptions

 Applications received for units in the Fund are recorded net of any entry fees payable (if applicable) prior to the issue of units in the Fund.
 Redemptions from the Fund are recorded gross of any exit fees payable (if applicable) after the cancellation of units redeemed.